 - Place Oil in a wok over medium heat.
 Add Dried Chili’s and Cashews and fry quickly for about 20 seconds, just to release aroma from peppers and add crunch to cashews.
 Remove with a slotted spoon and drain on a paper towel.

 - Mix flour with sliced chicken breast until all pieces are coated.
-Bring heat on wok to medium high, add Chicken and cook thoroughly.
+Bring heat on wok to medium high, add Chicken and cook chicken half way.

-- Add sauce mixture, onions, half of green onions, cashews, and chili peppers.
+- Add sauce mixture and white onions.
+Cook chicken until down.
+Then add half of green onions, cashews, and chili peppers.
 Stir well.
-Allow sauce to bubble and onions to soften a bit, then turn off heat, add remaining green onions and serve hot with rice.
+Allow sauce to bubble, add water if it is too thick.
+Taste and see if additional soy sauce or sweetener is needed.
+Turn off heat, garnish with remaining green onions, and serve hot with rice.

 Want to Save this Recipe?
 Click on the Pinterest button below to Pin It!6